ksldados/Analytics-Engineering-by-Kariston/Bitso Case/Challenge_1/Solution.md

 ## THE PIPELINE

 To write our Airflow DAG, we should import some packages and define the arguments to go through.
-All the arguments written down below can be flexible, in this case, we have defined that que job will run every, every 10 minutes.
+All the arguments written down below can be flexible, in this case, we have defined that the job will run every, every 10 minutes.

 ![image](https://github.com/ksldados/Projetos-de-Machine-Learning-Engineering-by-Kariston/assets/114116067/46bd9871-c818-4a83-b9b7-45f25f3c3ef3)